prideout/prideout.github.com/_posts/2011-12-29-go-and-renderman.md

 Assuming a struct has been properly annotated with tags, you can unmarshal it like this:

 {% highlight go %}
-// Evaluates the rules in the given XML stream and returns a list of curves func Evaluate(stream io.Reader) Curve {
-    var curve Curve
 var lsys LSystem
-	bytes, _ := ioutil.ReadAll(stream)
 if err := xml.Unmarshal(bytes, &lsys); err != nil {
     fmt.Println("Error parsing XML file:", err)
-        return curve
+    return
 }
-    // ...
-}
 {% endhighlight %}

 ## UTF-8

-Some of the same people who designed Go also designed UTF-8; they say Go identifiers must start with a "letter", but they really mean any character in the following Unicode categories: Lu, Ll, Lt, Lm, and Lo.
-This is especially nify for us graphics developers, who love Greek letters:
+Some of the same people who designed Go also designed UTF-8.
+When they that say Go identifiers must start with a "letter", they really mean any character in the following Unicode categories: Lu, Ll, Lt, Lm, and Lo.
+This is especially nifty for us graphics developers, since we love Greek letters:

 {% highlight go %}
 // this is just for fun; there's a math.Pi that you can use